explorable-viz/esop2025/author-response/response.md

 The question of whether there is a soundness theorem for the graph itself is slightly trickier.
-The intuition offered by Reviewer B for such a theorem sounds reasonable (and perhaps related to "dependency correctness" from Cheney et al [cite]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.
+The intuition offered by Reviewer B for such a theorem sounds reasonable (and perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.

 ### Q3.
 Eliminators vs. case expressions (Reviewers C and D)

 Reviewers C and D ask why the core language has the deep pattern-matching construct ("eliminators"), rather than the more standard non-nested `case` construct one would have in a lambda calculus with sums.
-This would indeed be more standard, but moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation less direct (and the formalisation less useful to a potential implementor).
-For our applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
-There is precedent now (in Peyton-Jones et al 2022) for repurposing tries for pattern-matching, so on balance our preference is for better motivating this decision, rather than moving towards a more abstract calculus.
+Moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation more indirect (and the formalisation less useful to a potential implementor).
+For data science applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
+Moreover there is now some precedent (in Peyton-Jones et al [2022]) for repurposing tries in this way, so on balance our preference is for better motivating this decision rather than moving towards a more abstract calculus.

 ### Q4.
 Verifying data provenance vs. understanding poorly designed charts (Reviewers B and D)

-Reviewer B points out that we don't clearly distinguish different use cases, such as checking that the right data were used in a particular chart, vs. helping understand a potentially poorly designed chart.
-Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our goal is to help make sense of poorly-designed visualisations, or whether well-designed visualisations can also benefit? [expand]
+Reviewer B points out that our intended use cases are a bit unclear, e.g. checking that the right data were used in a particular chart vs. helping understand a potentially poorly designed or labelled chart.
+Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our goal is to help make sense of poorly-designed visualisations, or whether well-designed visualisations may also benefit.
+The tricky example does indeed obfuscate our intentions somewhat, but in fact these use cases lie on a continuum; given just a visualisation it's often hard to tell whether it is a "correct" view of incorrect data, or an incorrect view of "correct" data (or some other combination), and this ambiguity is why data transparency is (we would like to argue) such an essential feature.
+We will will make this spectrum of use cases clearer, but we will also try to include a simpler example where the visual output is less problematic.

 ### Reviewer A